 We also offer other evidence-based treatment modalities, including methods from dialectical behavioral therapy (DBT), a skill-building form of cognitive behavioral therapy (CBT) designed to help teens reduce self-destructive behaviors that interfere with relationships and treatment engagement.
 Patients may also be exposed to acceptance and commitment therapy and CBT.

 We also stress caring for an adolescent in the context of the family, which is why family therapy is a critical part of treatment at Menninger.
+Patient and family resources

 Our team works with the patient, family and referring clinicians to create consensus around what the treatment objectives should be for each patient’s stay.
 These objectives are identified during the first week of admission.

 Adolescents who need help with substance abuse meet with an addictions counselor, complete addictions assessments and attend special groups.
+Adolescents who also have an eating disorder receive support from our Eating Disorders Services

 In addition, patients participate in daily community meetings, where they practice assertiveness and relationship skills, among others, in a safe, nurturing environment.